dfinity/wg-web-experience/.github/CONTRIBUTING.md

 ### Reference Documentation

 In the `refs` directory of the repository, you will find some reference materials that have been mirrored in this repository for easy access by local AI agents.
-These files can be referenced in prompts to provide up to additional context when necessary.
+These files can be referenced in prompts to provide additional context when necessary.